hyde/hyde/docs/index.rst

 Hyde uses the ``basic`` layout to generate your website by default.
 When you view your generated website, you will see the following dummy pages:

-#FIXME: images
+#FIXME: images or picture

-You can now continue to edit the content, layout and styles to customize it to your needs.
-Please see the :doc:`templates` documentation for more information.
+You can now continue to edit the content, layout and styles to customize it to your needs or you choose automatic option to edit your website content ,layout and style according your website name and category.Please see the :doc:`templates` documentation for more information. you give email address to get information and uptade.

 Source
 ======